saadhassan999/youtube-audio-download-app/README.md

 - **Unified Search:** Look up YouTube channels *and* individual videos from the same search bar using names, URLs, or raw IDs.
 - **Saved Videos Hub:** Save any suggested video for quick access, stream instantly, download later, or remove it when you're done.
 - **Channel Management:** Add, search, and manage your favorite YouTube channels to keep new uploads in one place.
+- **Full Channel Browsing:** The channel view now pulls uploads straight from the YouTube Data API v3 with automatic pagination—scroll to keep loading 50 videos at a time until you hit the back catalogue.
 - **Audio Download:** Download audio from YouTube videos for offline playback with automatic retry and resume.
 - **Download Manager:** View real-time download progress, cancel downloads, and manage completed files.
 - **Audio Player:** Play downloaded audio with background playback, notification controls, and lock screen integration.